Important COVID-19 travel guidance

 Public attitudes towards LGBT+ issues are less tolerant than in the UK, and can vary depending on location.
 Government officials have made derogatory comments about LGBT+ individuals.
 Public displays of affection may attract negative attention.
 The republics of the North Caucasus are particularly intolerant to LGBT+ issues.
-Since April 2016, reports have been received of the arrest, torture and extrajudicial killing of gay men in Chechnya, allegedly conducted by Chechen regional authorities.
+Since January 2017, credible reports have been received of the arrest, torture and extrajudicial killing of gay men in Chechnya, allegedly conducted by Chechen regional authorities.

 In 2018 Russia was ranked 45th out of 49 European countries for LGBT+ rights by ILGA-Europe.
 There are no laws that exist to protect LGBT+ people from discrimination on the grounds of sexual orientation and/or gender identity.

 Homosexuality is not illegal in Russia.
 However, in 2012, Moscow Pride was banned for 100 years.
 In June 2013, a law banning the promotion of ‘non-traditional sexual relations’ towards under 18s (the “gay propaganda” law) entered into force.
-There have been reports that instances of harassment, threats, and acts of violence towards the LGBT+ community have increased following the introduction of this law but no foreign nationals have been charged or convicted under it.
-It theoretically includes arrest and detention, fines and/or deportation.
+There have been reports that instances of harassment, threats, and acts of violence towards the LGBT+ community have increased following the introduction of this law.
+While no foreign nationals have been charged or convicted under it, penalties could include arrest and detention, fines and/or deportation.

 See our information and advice page for the LGBT+ community before you travel.